dustinbrun/docker-compose-homeserver/README.md

 For each application there is a seperate folder.
 You need to place these folders in your home-directory, for example into `/root`.
 The docker-compose files are designed in a way, that all configuration- and data-folders are stored in these application folders.
 If you want to backup your containers you simply backup these folders and you can restore them easily.

+Before you deploy a container, make sure to change the password variables in the `docker-compose.yml` file.
+Somtimes there are also other variables that you can adapt to your needs.

 To deploy a container, go into the application-folder and type:
 ```
 docker-compose up -d